aghontpi/ad-silence/README.md

 | Accuradio |   yes   |
 |  Spotify  |   yes   |

-- If you want this to work on a different app, [open an issue here](https://github.com/aghontpi/ad-silence/issues/new) and mention the app/audio streaming service.
+- If you want this to work on a different app/audio streaming service, [open an new issue](https://github.com/aghontpi/ad-silence/issues/new) mentioning its name.
 - Since this is built with `Accuradio` in mind, ~~no other apps are supported for now, but Implementing other apps should be quite easy.~~
 - `Spotify` is now supported.
 - Easily extensible to other apps.